Last updated: June 5, 2023

 - Bupropion—brand name Wellbutrin—can trigger amphetamine and methamphetamine results

-The MRO is capable of determining if that’s the case and alerting all necessary parties—such as the employer and the FCMSA Drug and Alcohol Clearing House of the false positive result.
+The MRO is responsible for determining if that’s the cause and alerting all necessary parties—such as the employer and the FCMSA Drug and Alcohol Clearing House.
+When the employee’s record is cleared, they are immediately returned to duty.